mnnxp/cadbaselibrary-blender/README.md

 Only files from Blender file set will be loaded to CADBase storage.

-Click the **Upload files** button to process data and display information about detected changes between local and remote storage.
+Click the **Push (data)** button to process data and display information about detected changes between local and remote storage.
 The local storage (library) is considered to be the reference storage.

 The **Commit message** section can optionally contain a message that allows users to better understand what has changed in this update.
 The message will be associated with all files that were added or changed in this update and can be viewed on the platform's website.